About Ann Wilson

 The '90s saw Ann and Nancy open their own Seattle recording studio, Bad Animals, during which time the area became a breeding ground for countless chart-topping "grunge" outfits, including Alice in Chains, whom Ann sang with on their 1991 acoustic EP Sap.
 Ann and Nancy launched a back-to-basics side band soon after, the Lovemongers -- debuting with a cover of Led Zeppelin's "The Battle of Evermore" on the Singles motion picture soundtrack in 1992.
 In 1993, the group issued a four-song EP (titled after the aforementioned Zeppelin cover song), but it wouldn't be until 1997 that the group would issue a proper debut album, Whirlygig.
 With Heart and the Lovemongers performing and issuing albums sporadically throughout the '90s and early 21st century, Ann turned her attention mainly toward parenthood.
-But Wilson continued to perform with others -- including such all-star gigs as The British Rock Symphony (alongside Roger Daltrey, Paul Rodgers, etc.) and the Beatles tribute A Walk Down Abbey Road (which also included Todd Rundgren, John Entwistle, and Alan Parsons).
+But Wilson continued to perform with others -- including such all-star gigs as The British Rock Symphony (alongside Roger Daltrey, Paul Rodgers, etc.) and the Beatles tribute tour A Walk Down Abbey Road (which also included Todd Rundgren, John Entwistle, and Alan Parsons).
 In 2007, the singer issued her first-ever solo album, a collection of covers (but one), entitled Hope & Glory.
 An EP, the Rounder-issued The Ann Wilson Thing! #1, followed in 2015. ~ Greg Prato, Rovi